-counting children under 15 or up to 19 if still in full-time education or college or an apprentice on low wage.
+after April 1988 ... nil counting children under 15 or up to 19 if still in full-time education or college or an apprentice on low wages.

-CODE 02 Retirement Pension Note that the actual amounts vary widely.
+CODE 02 Retirement Pension

+Note that the actual amounts vary widely.
 Increased pensions are paid if retirement is deferred.
-There are now in addition small graduated state pensions (averaging about 3s.) and pensions may be reduced because of earnings or a deficient contribution record.
-Note that some of these points also apply to other benefits.
-Pensions and supplementary benefit scan be combined in a single payment.
-You will be prompting for supplementary benefit and wherever possible we should like you to list the amount separately (as well as the fact that it is being received).
-But whenever the rate given to you exceeds the standard rate below you should check the reason.
+There are now in addition small graduated state pensions (averaging about 3s.) and pensions may be reduced because of earnings or a deficient of the county of for an individual disablement pension.